 The input is a reference to the output from the previous transaction.
 There can be many inputs per transaction.
 All of the inputs for a single transaction are added up and then used in the outputs of the new transaction [12].
 The output contains the instructions for sending the cryptocurrency over the network.
 Just like the inputs, there can be multiple outputs in a transaction that will share the added values of the inputs [12].
+WHAT DOES THIS HAVE TO DO WITH THE DATA?

 In order to verify that the inputs are authorized to collect the values that are referenced in the outputs, a Forth-like scripting system is used.
 There are two parts to the scripting system for all transactions made, scriptSig and scriptPubKey [13].
 The inputs are a part of the scriptSig and the referenced outputs are a part of the scriptPubKey.
+WHAT DOES THIS HAVE TO DO WITH THE DATA?

 The script is composed of a list of instructions that are recorded with each transaction.
 These instructions describe how well the next client can gain access to the cryptocurrency being transferred.
 The client that is spending the cryptocurrency must provide two things: a public key that has the destination address rooted in the script and a signature to prove the ownership of the private key that corresponds to the public key [14].
+WHAT DOES THIS HAVE TO DO WITH THE DATA?

+NEED A SECTION WHERE YOU DISCUSS ALL THE PROFILING YOU DID FOR WHAT IS A SUSPICIOUS ACTIVITY AND WHAT IS NOT.

-5 Our Approach for a Reputation Score
+5 Reputation Score

 A reputation score is a gauge of a transactor’s trustworthiness.
 Users are unlikely to engage in transactions with an entity with a low reputation score.
+THIS IS YOUR OPINION!
+DON’T MAKE THIS ASSUMPTION!
 The steps we take to build a reputation score are profiling transaction histories, flagging transactions, and creating a blacklist of transactors.
-The score serves as a differentiator between transactors and helps them to improve their reputation score by avoiding bad actors in the network.
+DON’T TELL THE READ HOW YOU BUILD THE SCORE.
+TELL THE READER WHAT THE SCORE TELLS THEM ABOUT A TRANSACTOR.
+The score serves as a differentiator between transactors and helps them to improve their reputation score THIS TELLS ME YOUR REPUTATION SCORE IS BIASED AND EASILY GAMED by avoiding bad actors in the network.

 5.1 Profiling Transaction History